alifaiyaz1120/Hashing-Spell-Checker/README.md

 ```bash
 ./create_and_test_hash <words file name> <query words file name> <flag>
 ```
-- <words file name>: Name of the file containing words for building the hash table.
+- "words file name": Name of the file containing words for building the hash table.
-- <query words file name>: Name of the file containing words for testing the hash table.
+- "query words file name": Name of the file containing words for testing the hash table.
-- <flag>: Use "quadratic" for quadratic probing, "linear" for linear probing, and "double" for double hashing.
+- "flag": Use "quadratic" for quadratic probing, "linear" for linear probing, and "double" for double hashing.

 Example:
 ```bash